 - Parties that may have experienced conditions similar to the ones that you or a loved one is enduring

-With that kind of education on hand, psychiatrists can address your individual concerns before treating your mental illness via prescriptions and treatment plans.
+With that kind of education, psychiatrists can address your concerns before treating your mental illness via prescriptions and treatment plans.

 Psychiatrists and therapists can work together to help a patient overcome or treat a mental illness.
-There are certain limitations placed on each professional, however, due to the constraints of each field.
+However, certain limitations are placed on each professional due to the constraints of each field.

 What Can Psychiatrists Do?

 In this vein, psychiatrists will approach conversations about mental illness from a scientific perspective.
 Of course, these parties may sit down with a patient and discuss, for example, what conditions led to you experiencing something like anxiety.
-However, a psychiatrist will go about treating this condition via medication instead of therapy.
+However, a psychiatrist will treat this condition via medication instead of therapy.